rmj23/Python-files/README.md

 # Python-files
 Python files that I have written for my Computer Science minor.
-Contains Program and labs.
+Contains assignments and lab works that were team correlated.